 The Turtle Beach Stealth 700 Gen 2 are Bluetooth-enabled gaming headphones available in both Xbox-compatible and PC/PS4-compatible variants, though we only tested the Xbox-compatible model.
 They have great build quality, an impressively stable fit, and an excited V-shaped default sound profile that should emphasize the thump and rumble of action-heavy sound effects.
-Unfortunately, they have a bulky, heavy design that's ill-suited for use on-the-go.
-Still, if you're looking for a pair of gaming headphones to use with your Xbox console, they're a good option.
+Unfortunately, they have a bulky, heavy design that's ill-suited for use on-the-go and they have somewhat high latency via non-Bluetooth wireless.

 The Turtle Beach Stealth 700 Gen 2 are alright for neutral sound.
 Out-of-the-box, they have an excited V-shaped sound profile with boomy bass and harsh treble range, but fairly well-reproduced vocals and lead instruments courtesy of their mostly neutral mid-range.
 You can fine-tune their sound profile to your liking via a graphic EQ in their companion app, but they do have a fairly closed-off soundstage.